kubernetes/community/contributors/design-proposals/node/limit-node-object-self-control.md

 serving certificate key.
 An intruder captures the dedicated nginx workload in the same way and can now use the node certificate to read the company's serving certificate key.

+### Gaining Access to Arbitrary Serving Certificates

+Suppose company `foo` uses TLS for server authentication between internal microservices.
+The company uses the Kubernetes certificates API to provision these workload certificates for workload `bar` and trust is rooted to the cluster's root certificate authority.

+When [kubelet server certificate rotation](https://github.com/kubernetes/features/issues/267) is complete, the same API will be used to provision serving certificates for kubelets.
+The design expects to cross-reference the addresses reported in the NodeStatus with the subject alternative names in the certificate signing request to validate the certificate signing request.

+An intruder can easily register a node with a NodeAddress `bar` and use this certificate to MITM all traffic to service `bar` the flows through kube-proxy on that node.

 ## Proposed Solution